ukazap/blog/content/articles/2021/01/01/year-of-writing.md

 Write.
 Write.
 Write.

-Oh, I almost forgot: happy new year, and may you have a better luck than 2020!
+Oh, I almost forgot: Happy New Year!
+And may you have a better luck this year!